TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 He drove even faster.

-We asked to be let off in the first town we came across and stumbled out of the car quite shaken.
-Olaş and I were both burning with adrenaline but couldn’t really express ourselves to each another due to the language gap.
+We asked to be let off in the first town we came across and stumbled out of the car, quite shaken.
+Olaş and I were both burning with adrenaline.
+Nevertheless, we couldn’t express ourselves to each other due to the language gap.
 We parted ways.
 I walked down to the beach, pitched my tent, and lay in the sand for a while, thinking about how easy it was to die.
-I tried to sleep but couldn’t, and swam away my excess energy in the sea.
+I tried to sleep but couldn’t, so I swam away my excess energy into the sea.

 Beloren.